 The ILR Colloquium taken in the first semester involves 20 ILR students facilitated by a member of the ILR faculty.
 The two freshman writing seminars you complete in year one will have no more than 17 students.
 Your ILR required courses in years one and two will be a range of 50-400 students.
 Upper division courses are typically 15-50 students.

 What type of student does ILR look for?

-ILR looks for students with organizational and leadership skills, solid high school academic performance in the social sciences, math and writing, and who have a strong interest in the fields associated with Industrial and Labor Relations, such as history, economics, government, sociology, psychology, statistics, international relations, law and business.
+ILR looks for students with organizational and leadership skills, a solid academic record in writing, math, and social science courses, and a strong interest in the fields associated with Industrial and Labor Relations, such as law, history, business, government, economics, sociology, psychology, statistics, or international relations.

 The Admissions Committee takes into consideration the following information when reviewing applications.

-- Applicants fit or match and understanding of the ILR program as stated in the essay
+- Applicant's fit with understanding of the ILR program (as stated in the essay)

 - Extracurricular experiences

 If ILR is my first choice, is it recommended I apply Early Decision?